julianalby/alzheimers-prediction/README.md

 The notebook can be run here on Google Colab: https://colab.research.google.com/drive/1vDl_nG9iRDgXxxX1EgItcM5lZxz7nFiB?usp=sharing#scrollTo=2Jx5TP5FTWpm

-The prototype can be accessed through https://db3444d2e9e1.ngrok-free.app — open the link and click **Visit Site**
+The prototype can be accessed through https://db3444d2e9e1.ngrok-free.app — open the link and click **Visit Site** (may not always be available)